Lycoriste/Portfolio/README.md

 # Development Documentation

-This portfolio website takes great inspiration for Keita Yamada's portfolio, who makes amazing websites.
+This portfolio website takes great inspiration from Keita Yamada's portfolio, an amazing designer and web developer.
 Check him out at https://p5aholic.me.
+As someone without any web development experience, his works has given me significant guidance on my learning and progress on this personal portfolio.

 The website is built using Vite, React, and ReactThreeFiber/three.js.

 Postprocessing for scenes uses the postprocessing library over three.js's postprocessing library and react-three-fiber's postprocessing to merge effects via EffectPass.